 You need Goda Masala for this recipe, but at a pinch, you can substitute with Garam Masala.
-If you do that, make a separate powder that you can add to the recipe along with the garam masala: toast 2 tsp sesame seeds, 1 tsp poppy seeds, 1 tsp cumin and 2 tbsp coconut on a dry skillet until lightly brown, then blend into a powder and use.
+If you do that, make a separate powder that you can add to the recipe along with the garam masala: toast 2 teaspoon sesame seeds, 1 teaspoon poppy seeds, 1 teaspoon cumin and 2 tablespoon coconut on a dry skillet until lightly brown, then blend into a powder and use.

 Make sure, after adding water to the sauteed spices, veggies and rice, that the water in the saucepan tastes a little saltier than you'd like your food to be.

 Once the water has boiled and you cover the saucepan with a lid to let the rice cook, don't be tempted to peek or give it a stir.
 Let the rice cook undisturbed for 15 minutes, and then let it stand for 10 more minutes for the best results.

 After removing the lid, fluff up the rice grains with a fork, if possible, so they remain separate.

 Coconut sugar (or jaggery, or regular sugar.
 Piloncillo, if you have some, is a fine replacement for jaggery)

 Serve with vegan cucumber raita, poppadum and an Indian lime or mango pickle on the side for a fantastic meal.

 - Large saucepan with a tight lid